 Does legalizing prostitution make it safer?

 The idea that legalizing or decriminalizing commercial sex would reduce its harms is a persistent myth.
 Many claim if the sex trade were legal, regulated, and treated like any other profession, it would be safer.
-But research suggests otherwise.
+But research suggest

 Similar Posts: